ostracod/ostracode/languageDocumentation/builtIn.md

 OstraCode has the following built-in functions:

 * `print($item)` prints item `$item` to standard output.
 * `symbol($name)` creates a new symbol.
-Every symbol is globally unique. `$name` is optional, and must be a string if provided. `$name` is used in the `toString` representation of the symbol, but otherwise does not affect the uniqueness of the symbol.
+Every symbol is globally unique. `$name` is optional, and must be a string if provided. `$name` is used in the `toStr` representation of the symbol, but otherwise does not affect the uniqueness of the symbol.
 * `getType($item)` returns the type of item `$item` known during flow-phase.
 * `nominalT($type)` creates a subtype of type `$type`.
 The subtype defines the same data structure as `$type`, but is distinguished through the nominal type system.
 * `literalT($item)` creates a type which only contains items equal to `$item`.
 For example, `literalT(16)` is the type of all numbers which are equal to 16.